The Meadowlark Farm Orchard and Cidery

 Our Hard Cider blended with peach wine that we crafted from our own peaches.
 A perfect, summery blend of apple with a strong, fresh peach aroma.

-All of our hard cider is priced at $3.00 per individual bottle and $11.00 per four-pack.
-It is currently available only at our farm store.
-We will also have our cider for sale at our farmers market locations as the season begins in May.
+All of our hard cider is priced at $3.00 per individual bottle and $12.00 per four-pack.
+(State and Federal taxes are extra) It is currently available only at our farm store.
+We will also have our cider for sale at our farmers market locations during the season.

 Please keep an eye on our facebook page for announcements relating to Meadowlark Farm Hard Cider availability.